 So.
 We are having fun.
 We are ignoring Sly's pontifications and pronouncements and arrogance and he is bewildered that We Don't Care about his Obvious Superiority, although Dr J is so gracious and sweet that he will listen to Sly without complaint.
 Sly is comforted that At Last, here is someone who is his Intellectual Equal.***

-Claudia and Chloe, Primo's stepdaughters from his marriage to Bertha, arrive Friday morning.
+Claudia and Chloe, Primo's stepdaughters from his marriage to Isabel, arrive Friday morning.

 We get married Friday afternoon in a quick Lutheran ceremony with Father T, a Catholic priest, in attendance to give it the imprimatur of the Catholic Church.
 He and Pastor G share the service.
 When Father T says something about "unit," Primo and I look at each other and think, "He said 'unit!'"
 Then we have to look away from each other so we don't burst out laughing.

 After the service, my mom talks with Pastor G about Norwegian immigrant life on the prairie and family history research and Lutherans, of which my mom's father was one.
 Ted talks to Father T. Everyone has fun.